ricardobcl/HTML5-Speedy-Video-Extension/README.md

 #### For Chrome

-Go to [chrome extensions page](chrome://extensions/) and click "Load unpacked extension..." and select the folder **HTML5 Speedy Video Chrome** of this project.
+Go to chrome extensions page (chrome://extensions/) and click "Load unpacked extension..." and select the folder **HTML5 Speedy Video Chrome** of this project.